Our Recipes + Your Inbox = ♥

 Potatoes were the staple of their very existence.
 They were the difference between sickness and health, almost to the point of life or death, among the poor in early Ireland.
 Here is a fascinating article about the importance of the potato in nineteenth-century Ireland.

-How To Make Authentic Irish Comfort Food For Your Family Tonight
+How To Make Authentic Irish Colcannon

 Begin by boiling some "floury" potatoes like Russets.
-After 50 years of marriage to Papa, I thought I knew everything there is to know about potatoes, but the term "floury" is a relatively new bit of potato terminology for me.
-Floury potatoes are low in water content, and most of their sugar has converted to starch by harvest time.
-This quality leads to a dry, fluffy, cooked texture accentuated by baking and mashing.
+After 50 years of marriage to Papa, I thought I knew everything there was to know about potatoes.
+Still, the term "floury" is a relatively new bit of potato terminology for me.

 The dry, starchy consistency of Russet potatoes enhances their ability to absorb all the wonderful butter, cream, or bacon drippings that give Colcannon such massive flavor.

-Mash the potatoes but leave them a little chunky and rustic.
+Drain and mash the potatoes, but leave them a little chunky and rustic.
 Colcannon isn't the place for whipped potatoes.
 Now, fold the green onions, cabbage-onion-bacon mixture, and every bit of the drippings into the mashed potatoes.
-Sprinkle the bacon bits over the top, dot with more butter, sprinkle with parsley for pretty, and serve it piping hot!

 Yield: 6 servings